-Auditable Area Purpose Risk Category Estimated Days Fixed Asset Accounting/Asset Planning A review of the key financial controls relating to the accurate recording of fixed assets.
-Consideration will also be given to assessing the impact of potential asset sales and valuation reductions due to the economic climate.
-High 15 Budgetary Control A review of the key financial controls relating to Budgetary Control.
-High 15 IT (IT systems are a key element of the internal control environment, over which The Head of Internal Audit is required to give an annual opinion.)
-A continuous programme of IT auditing and providing ongoing advice and assistance on IT related controls.
-This will include focussing upon areas such as Procurement, Information Security Standards, IT Policies, and use of the Internet.
-High 15 Counter Fraud (Demonstrating a pro-active approach to countering fraud and corruption is a key element of the requirements of the external auditors.)
+Auditable Area Purpose Risk Category Estimated Days Payroll /Pensions A review of the key financial controls relating to the administration of the Payroll System.
+High 15 Pension Certification A review of the entries on the annual pensions statement to confirm the accuracy of the employee and employer contributions calculated in respect of contributors to the fund.
+High 3 Accounts Receivable A review of the key financial controls relating to invoicing and collection of debts.
+High 10 Accounts Payable A review of the key financial controls relating to the ordering and payment of goods and services.
+High 10 Fixed Asset Accounting/Asset Planning A review of the key financial controls relating to the accurate recording of fixed assets, including assessing the impact of potential asset sales and valuation reductions.
+High 10 Budgetary Control A review of the key financial controls relating to Budgetary Control.
+High 15 Procurement A review of procurement and contract compliance with Standing Orders, focussing upon high expenditure items.
+Medium 10 Counter Fraud (Demonstrating a pro-active approach to countering fraud and corruption is a key element of the requirements of the external auditors.)
 A range of pro-active fraud activities will be undertaken including maintenance of a fraud risk register, targeted pro-active testing of areas within the Authority open to the potential of fraudulent activity, money laundering, hosting a raising fraud awareness seminar and benchmarking against recognised best practice.
-N/A 10 National Fraud Initiative We will lead on the Authority's NFI requirements.
+N/a 10 National Fraud Initiative We will lead on the Authority's NFI requirements.
 The abolition of the Audit Commission will see the NFI exercise overseen by the Cabinet Office.
 We will work with the Cabinet Office in order to ensure that the Authority continues to meet all its responsibilities.
-N/A 10 Other Contingency Special projects, investigations, advice and assistance, unplanned and ad-hoc work as and when requested.
-N/A 10 Management An allocation of time for the management of the internal audit service.
+N/a 10 Other Contingency Special projects, investigations, advice and assistance and ad-hoc work as requested.
+N/a 10 Management An allocation of time for the management of the internal audit service.
 To include meeting any training requirements of the Authority or Members and for preparation for, and attendance at, various meetings including the Audit Committee (to include where appropriate, a Committee skills audit and self assessment workshop).
-N/A 15 Follow up (Internal Audit is required to obtain assurances that previously agreed actions have been implemented.)
-A follow up of the key audit recommendations made during the previous year. - 10 Total 190
+N/a 15 Follow up (we are required to obtain assurances that previously agreed actions have been implemented.)
+A follow up of the key audit recommendations made during the previous year.
+N/a 10